ialbert/genescape-central/README.md

 genescape tree genes.txt --mincov 1
 ```

-For most gene list the result might be a huge tree
+For many (most) gene lists resulting functional graph might be huge.
+If no coverage is specified, the software will try to find a reasonable coverage threshold for the input genes.

 ![GeneScape output][out2]